 • Talk to the Experts - HVRP grant recipients cannot and should not be experts in everything.
 Focusing on employment and partnering with experts to cover housing, supportive services, and other needs is a far more effective way of serving veteran clients.
-Many housing providers receive funding from the VA - GPD for transitional housing and SSVF for rapid rehousing and prevention - or HUD for both veteran-specific and more general programs, in order to provide housing and/or supportive services.
+Many housing providers receive funding from the VA - GPD for transitional housing and SSVF for rapid rehousing and prevention - or the Department of Housing and Urban Development (HUD) for both veteranspecific and more general programs - in order to provide housing and/or supportive services.
 The best point of contact for disseminating information on your services to potential clients is the HUD-VASH case manager or team at your nearest VA Medical Center.